algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 `bytecblock` loads the following program bytes into an array of byte string constants in the evaluator.
 These constants can be referred to by `bytec` and `bytec_*` which will push the value onto the stack.

 ## bytec

 - Opcode: 0x27 {uint8 byte constant index}
 - Pops: None
 - Pushes: []byte
 - push bytes constant to stack by index into constants

 ## bytec_0

 - Opcode: 0x28
 - Pops: None
 - Pushes: []byte
 - push bytes constant 0 to stack

 ## bytec_1

 - Opcode: 0x29
 - Pops: None
 - Pushes: []byte
 - push bytes constant 1 to stack

 ## bytec_2

 - Opcode: 0x2a
 - Pops: None
 - Pushes: []byte
 - push bytes constant 2 to stack

 ## bytec_3

 - Opcode: 0x2b
 - Pops: None
 - Pushes: []byte
 - push bytes constant 3 to stack

 ## arg

 - Opcode: 0x2c {uint8 arg index N}
 - Pops: None
 - Pushes: []byte
 - push LogicSig.Args[N] value to stack by index

 ## arg_0

 - Opcode: 0x2d
 - Pops: None
 - Pushes: []byte
 - push LogicSig.Args[0] to stack

 ## arg_1

 - Opcode: 0x2e
 - Pops: None
 - Pushes: []byte
 - push LogicSig.Args[1] to stack

 ## arg_2

 - Opcode: 0x2f
 - Pops: None
 - Pushes: []byte
 - push LogicSig.Args[2] to stack

 ## arg_3

 - Opcode: 0x30
 - Pops: None
 - Pushes: []byte
 - push LogicSig.Args[3] to stack

 ## txn

 - Opcode: 0x31 {uint8 transaction field index}
 - Pops: None
 - Pushes: any
 - push field from current transaction to stack

+Most fields are a simple copy of a uint64 or byte string value. `XferAsset` is the concatenation of the AssetID Creator Address (32 bytes) and the big-endian bytes of the uint64 AssetID Index for a total of 40 bytes.

 `txn` Fields: